murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/projects.md

 **TOOLS USED**: Tableau Desktop, Tableau Prep Builder, RStudio

 ---
-#### Embracing Subcultures - The success of Burger King
-* Performed a case study on the series of marketing campaigns by Burger King over years embracing the subcultures existing within their customer profiles
-* Researched the different kinds of subcultures they have utilized and the response among their customers
-* Developed different methodologies on how they would have utilized the power of big data to perform these tasks

-**TOOLS USED**: Google Sheets, Google Slides

----
 #### Baker's Database Analysis for HR
 * Developed SQL queries for the requirements by HR from an employee database of 7 different tables and arouns 3 million entries
 * Derived insights from the extracted data using Tableau Desktop to provide recommendations to the HR